TeamNewtry/NewtryDocumentation/use_cases/UC1_Searchbar.md

     As any user I want to be able to search products by clicking on the searchbar.

-    Background:
-        Given I am on the homepage.
+    Scenario: Open the searchbars keyboard

-    Scenario: Search a product with the searchbar Given I am on the homepage and clicked on the searchbar Then a keyboard opens.
+        Given I am on the homepage
-        When I type in a products name or EAN
+        When I click on the searchbar
+        Then a keyboard opens

+    Scenario: Search for a product (fail)
-        Given that the product doesn't exist
+        Given that I the searchbars keyboard opened When I enter "dasdadsga" or "424859"
-        Then a error message is shown on the screen Given that the product exists
+        Then a error message will be displayed on the screen

+    Scenario: Search for a product (success)
+        Given that the searchbars keyboard opened
-        Then a list of possible products is shown below the searchbar When I click on one of the products listed below the searchbar Then product page opens
+        When I enter "dmBio Nusskernmischung" or "4058172924859" Then a list of all products which match "dmBio Nusskernmischung" or "4058172924859" is shown below the searchbar

+    Scenario: Show a products ingredients
+        Given that I successfully searched for a product When I click on "dmBio Nusskernmischung"
+        Then a new page will open
 ```
 ## 1.2 Alternative Flows
 If there are no products that fit the search term: